 We've whipped on this.

-There is no path forward for a bipartisan bill that doesn't move uh simultaneously with the reconciliation bill.
+There is no path forward for a bipartisan bill that doesn't move simultaneously with the reconciliation bill.

-It still does include things that you like, including funding for electric vehicle charging stations, public transit, clean water systems, broadband more.
+It still does include things that you like, including funding for electric vehicle charging stations, public transit, clean water systems, broadband, more.

 When it comes before the House, as it looks like will happen, will you vote for it?

-Uh it has to we have to hold out to that, we have to hold on to that bargain.
+We have to hold on to that bargain.

-If there is not a reconciliation bill in the House, and if the Senate does not pass the reconciliation bill, we will uphold our end of the bargain and not pass the bipartisan bill until we get all of these investments in.
+And if the Senate does not pass the reconciliation bill, we will uphold our end of the bargain and not pass the bipartisan bill until we get all of these investments in.

 All right.

-So just to repeat that Republicans, in my opinion, very naively, stupidly, very weak.
+So just to repeat that Republicans, in my opinion, very naively, stupidly, very weak, they're going to go along with the so-called bipartisan infrastructure bill.

 They will ram it down America's throat.